Cheap gold picture frames and outdated artwork are yard sale staples. Don’t pass up a good deal!

 I especially like this frame.
 It is an empty frame leaning against a mirror so you can see the reflection of the sugar bowl in it.

 There’s something beautiful everywhere you look in my mom’s dining room.
-Now these cheap old frames are beautiful again too—and they fit right in with the rest of the elegant décor.
+Now these cheap gold picture frames are beautiful again too—and they fit right in with the rest of the elegant décor.

-All Things New Again is a family-owned furniture and paint boutique in Leesburg, Virginia, about an hour or so west of Washington, DC.
-Dry brushing is just one of the techniques we teach—and you practice—at our monthly Learn How to Paint Furniture class.
+All Things New Again is a boutique furniture store and paint studio in Leesburg, Virginia, about an hour or so west of Washington, DC.
+Dry brushing is just one of the techniques we teach—and you practice—at our Learn How to Paint Furniture class.
 Painted furniture is a popular look right now.
 It is an easy an inexpensive way to update your home.
-We’ll teach you how to paint like a pro!
+We’ll teach you the skills–and the confidence–to paint furniture like a pro!